hughobrien/zfs-remote-mirror/README.md

 /boot/loader.conf
 -----------------
 I like this one, it controls the environment the kernel loads into.
 It's a mix of some power control options and ZFS tuning parameters that should improve performance and stability on low memory systems.
 ZFS is very fond of memory, and runs in the kernel address space, so by limiting it we avoid some nasty memory conditions.
 The values here are for a 512MB system, if you have more memory than that you might consider increasing them after researching what they do, but they'll work for now.
-You should probably omit the two *hint* lines on SoC systems, though they're likely harmless.
+You should probably omit the two *hint* lines on SBC systems, though they're likely harmless.
 Some deeper info on ZFS tuning is available [here](https://wiki.freebsd.org/ZFSTuningGuide).

 Note that this file isn't present by default.

 	autoboot_delay=3 # speed up booting
 	hint.p4tcc.0.disabled=1 # use only modern CPU throttling (x86 only)
-	hint.acpi_throttle.0.disabled=1 # does your SoC use ACPI?
+	hint.acpi_throttle.0.disabled=1 # does your SBC use ACPI?
 RPi doesn't. zfs_load="YES"
 	geom_eli_load="YES"
 	vm.kmem_size="150M" # limit the kernel's memory usage